DRef Manual

 docstring

-able, else on the type of object it resolves to.
 This function is for extension only.
 Do not call it directly.

-[generic-function] source-location* dref
+[generic-function] source-location* object

 To extend